Itai-Nelken/Ubuntu-on-rpi-fixes/README.md

 ```
 you'll be asked for your password.

-if you prefer to create your own shortcut, use this for help:
+if you prefer to create your own shortcut, copy the text bellow to a new file and call it `zoom.desktop`:
 ```
 [Desktop Entry]
 Version=1.0